Your Genesys Blog Subscription has been confirmed!

 From a customer’s perspective, there’s one company and one truth — and that’s their experience.

-Various organizations play a role in the overall customer experience.
-The journey often begins with the marketing organization reaching out to make them aware.
-As they show interest and engage, the sales organization assists and nurtures them.
-After they’ve made the decision to purchase, the fulfillment organization delivers on the promise.
-And after the customer is established, the service organization keeps them informed and assists them when they need help.
+Various organisations play a role in the overall customer experience.
+The journey often begins with the marketing organisation reaching out to make them aware.
+As they show interest and engage, the sales organisation assists and nurtures them.
+After they’ve made the decision to purchase, the fulfillment organisation delivers on the promise.
+And after the customer is established, the service organisation keeps them informed and assists them when they need help.

-Customers don’t know or care that there are different organizations and “service owners” behind the scenes as they navigate a company.
+Customers don’t know or care that there are different organisations and “service owners” behind the scenes as they navigate a company.